aneldev/dynadux/doc/Middlewares.md

 - access the entire state
 - access all dispatched actions from anywhere
 - dispatch actions
-- have their own actions and behave as a 3rd party libraries
+- have their actions and behave as a 3rd party libraries

-## Write your own middleware as 3rd party
+## Write your middleware as 3rd party

 Middlewares in Dynadux can `dispatch` anything out of the box, without additional Thunk middlewares as Redux needs.

-You can write your own middlewares that it is only a function that returns an `IDynaduxMiddleware`.
+You can write your middlewares that it is only a function that returns an `IDynaduxMiddleware`.

-The user of the middleware will have to load only the middleware function in Dynadux's `middlewares` array prop only, without need to register reducers _like in Redux_!
+The user of the middleware will have to load only the middleware function in Dynadux's `middlewares` array prop only without the need to register reducers _like in Redux_!

 # API
 The interface of what the middleware is: